ericwoud/buildR64arch/README.md

 pacman -Syu linux-bpir64-git bpir64-atf-git
 ```

-Boot to initrd by keeping the 'x' key pressed during boot.
+Boot to initrd shell by keeping the 'x' key pressed during boot.

 To clear and empty the nvme, optionally run:
 ```